reefmajumder/Quantium_Virtual_Experience/README.md

 # [Quantium Data Analytics Virtual Experience Program](https://www.theforage.com/virtual-internships/NkaC7knWtjSbi6aYv)

-- This program consists of 3 modules.
+- The program consists of 3 modules.

-Task 1: Data preparation and customer analytics
+Module 1: Data preparation and customer analytics.

+Conduct analysis on your client's transaction dataset and identify customer purchasing behaviours to generate insights and provide commercial recommendations.

+Skills Gained: Data Validation, Data Visualization, Data Wrangling and Programming.

-Task 2: Experimentation and uplift testing
+Module 2: Experimentation and uplift testing

+Extend analysis from Module 1 to help identify benchmark stores that allow to test the impact of the trial store layouts on customer sales.

+Skills Gained: Data Analysis, Commercial thinking, Statistical Testing.

 Task 3: Analytics and commercial application

+Use analytics and insights from Modules 1 and 2 to prepare a report for the client, the Category Manager.

+Commercial thinking, Presentation skills, Communication Skills
 ---

 ### Code and Resources Used